 University in September 2011.
 I have broad research interests across comparative politics, formal and quantitative methodology, and political economy, with a focus on democratization and autocratic elections.
 In particular, I'm interested in how coups and competitive elections relate to democratization and the role that autocratic elections play in policy choice.

-“Elections, Information, and Policy Responsiveness in Autocratic Regimes.”
+“Electoral Authoritarianism and Human Development.”
 Forthcoming.
 Comparative Political Studies.
 PDF

 “Democratic Pieces: Autocratic Elections and Democratic Development since 1815.”
 Forthcoming.
 British Journal of Political Science.
 PDF

 “Public Opinion towards Democracy: Citizens in Transitional Regimes,” with Juliet Pietsch and Jeffrey Karp.
-Forthcoming.
-Journal of Elections, Public Opinion & Parties.
+2015.
+Journal of Elections, Public Opinion & Parties 25(1): 1-9.

 “A Complete Data Set of Political Regimes, 1800-2007,” with Carles Boix and Sebastian Rosato.
 2013.
 Comparative Political Studies 46(12): 1523-54.
 PDF